Mandatory Reporting of Child Abuse and Neglect in Colorado

 • Educator providing services through a federal special supplemental nutrition program for women, infants, and children

-Statute requires the following information be provided to the specified mandatory reporter within 60 days:
+Statute requires the following information be provided to the specified mandatory reporter within 60 days of making the report:

 (A) The name of the child and the date of the report;